 When this happens, the dismissed employee has the right to their job back, but only if they are a member of a trade union.

 This article was prepared with support from the Friedrich-Ebert-Stiftung (FES) Regional Office in the South Caucasus.
+For ease of reading, OC Media chooses not to use qualifiers such as ‘de facto’, ‘unrecognised’, or ‘partially recognised’ when discussing institutions or political positions within Abkhazia, Nagorno-Karabakh, and South Ossetia.
+This does not imply a position on their status.
 All opinions expressed, and terminology used are the words of the author alone, and may not necessarily reflect the views of FES or the OC Media editorial board.